rozwer/comfortable-NU/README.md

 ## Firefox
 Download from [Firefox Addons](https://addons.mozilla.org/ja/firefox/addon/comfortable-sakai/)
 <!--
-1. Download latest version of `comfortable-NU.zip` from [HERE](https://github.com/rozwer/comfortable-NU/releases).
+1. Download latest version of `Comfortable-Sakai.zip` from [HERE](https://github.com/kyoto-u/comfortable-sakai/releases).
 3. Go to `about:debugging#/runtime/this-firefox` on your Firefox.
 5. Click **Load Temporary Add-on...** button in `Temporary Extensions` section.
 6. Select the zip file you downloaded and install.